quiuquio/tvb-docs/UserGuide/DataExchange.rst

    - text file containing values separated by spaces / tabs
    - each row represents coordinates data for a region center
    - each row should have at least 4 columns: region label and center position (x, y, z)
+   - a region label is a short unique identifier, for example: ‘RM-TCpol_R’
+   - each region centre is just a single point in space, corresponding to the centre of the region
+   - the meaning of the (x,y,z) coordinates depends entirely on how data was generated.
+   It is possible to specify any coordinate system you want (“native”, “mni”, “talaraich”) depending on the processing you apply to your data.
+   A region centre would be a single spatial location in 3D.
+   This location is specified by three numbers (x,y,z), these numbers should ideally represent mm and must be relative to an origin (x=0, y=0, z=0).

 #.
 If any file name contains "tract" it will be considered as container for
    connectivity tract lengths and the parse process expects the following